tokuhirom/Pone/README.md

 Concurrency
 ===========

+*Do not communicate by sharing memory; instead, share memory by communicating*.

+ * Shared nothing architecture.
+Each threads communicate by Channels.
  * built-in Array/Hash is *not* thread safe.

 There is no GVL in Pone.
 But there's some synchronization point.